qemu/qemu/python/README.rst

 -----------------------

 - ``qemu/`` Python package source directory.
+- ``MANIFEST.in`` is read by python setuptools, it specifies additional files that should be included by a source distribution.
 - ``PACKAGE.rst`` is used as the README file that is visible on PyPI.org.
 - ``README.rst`` you are here!
 - ``VERSION`` contains the PEP-440 compliant version used to describe